 Fire protection, police protection, park services, and library services are provided by the City.
-The project is located within the Dry Creek Joint Elementary and Roseville Joint Union High School Districts.
+The project is located within the Roseville Elementary School District and the Roseville Joint Union High School District.
 Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered government facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the following public services:

 Environmental Issue Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact

 a) Fire protection?
 X

 b) Police protection?
 X

 c) Schools? Х

 d) Parks? Х

-e) Other public facilities?
-X
+e) Other public facilities? Х